KhrystynaDubovyk/RequirementsTest/req-s/TRS/GetVehicleData_TRS.md

 respond "DISALLOWED, success:false" to mobile application

 3.

-In case mobile application sends valid and allowed by Policies GetWayPoints_request to SDL
+In case mobile application GetVehicleData_request with one and-or more allowed params and with one and-or more NOT-allowed params by Policies

-and Navigation interface is not available on HMI

-or

- "getWayPointsEnabled": false in HMI capabilities

 SDL must:

- respond "UNSUPPORTED_RESOURCE, success:false" to mobile application and not transfer this request to HMI
+- transfer GetVehicleData_request to HMI with allowed params only
+- ignore the NOT-allowed params
+- respond with "ResultCode: <applicable-result-code>, success: <applicable flag>" + "info" parameter listing the params disallowed by policies to mobile app

 ## Non-Functional Requirements
 Additions to mobile API, HMI_API